Climate outlook for summer (December to February)

 Climate outlook overview

-- Historical maximum temperature accuracy for winter is moderate to high over most of Australia, except central WA and western SA.
-Minimum temperature accuracy is moderate to low for Australia.
+- Maximum temperature accuracy is moderate over western and eastern parts of Australia and low across central regions and western Tasmania.
+Minimum temperature accuracy is moderate over most of Australia.

 - Bureau climatologists continually monitor the climate for any significant developments, with information on El Niño/La Niña and IOD events available fortnightly via the ENSO Wrap-Up.
 For a summary of Pacific and Indian Ocean outlooks, please see the Climate Model Summary.